workfloworchestrator/example-orchestrator/README.md

 `@validate_workflow` are used to define the different types of workflow, and the `@step` decorator is used to define workflow steps that can be used in any type of workflow.

+### Workflow Architecture - Passing information from one step to the next

 Information between workflow steps is passed using `State`, which is nothing more than a collection of key/value pairs, in Python represented